Oprah Winfrey: Early life

-At age six, Winfrey moved to an inner-city neighborhood in Milwaukee, Wisconsin, with her mother, who was less supportive and encouraging than her grandmother had been, largely as a result of the long hours she worked as a maid.
-Around this time, Lee had given birth to another daughter, Winfrey's younger half-sister, Patricia who died of causes related to cocaine addiction in February 2003 at age 43.
+At age six, Winfrey moved to an inner-city neighborhood in Milwaukee, Wisconsin.
+Her mother had little time for Oprah as a result of the long hours she worked as a maid.
+Around this time, Lee had given birth to another daughter, Winfrey's younger half-sister, Patricia, who died of causes related to cocaine addiction in February 2003 at age 43.
 By 1962, Lee was having difficulty raising both daughters, so Winfrey was temporarily sent to live with Vernon in Nashville, Tennessee.
 While Winfrey was in Nashville, Lee gave birth to a third daughter, who was put up for adoption in the hopes of easing the financial straits that had led to Lee's being on welfare, and was later also named Patricia.
 Winfrey did not know that she had a second half-sister until 2010.
 By the time Winfrey moved back with her mother, Lee had also given birth to Winfrey's half-brother Jeffrey, who died of AIDS-related causes in 1989.
-At the age of 8, she was baptized in a Baptist church.
+At the age of eight, she was baptized in a Baptist church.

 Winfrey has stated she was molested by her cousin, uncle, and a family friend, starting when she was nine years old, something she first announced on a 1986 episode of her TV show regarding sexual abuse.
-A biographer alleged that when Winfrey discussed the alleged abuse with family members at age 24, they reportedly refused to believe her account.
+A biographer alleged that when Winfrey discussed the alleged abuse with family members at age 24, they refused to believe her account.
 Winfrey once commented that she had chosen not to be a mother because she had not been mothered well.
 At 13, after suffering what she described as years of abuse, Winfrey ran away from home.

 When she was 14, she became pregnant, but her son was born prematurely and died shortly after birth.
 Winfrey later stated she felt betrayed by the family member who had sold the story of her son to the National Enquirer in 1990.